ivanreese/ivanish/source/pages/hawker-news.md

 !
 Hawker News

-Here's a little tune from [Future of Coding episode 70](https://futureofcoding.org/episodes/70).

-One of our podcast episodes inspired someone to write a blog post.
+One of our [podcast episodes](https://futureofcoding.org/episodes/061) inspired someone to write [a blog post](https://johnwhiles.com/posts/programming-as-theory).

 It did okay on Hacker News.